SamGwala/UN-Smart-Facility-Cloud-Monitor/UN-Smart-Facility-Cloud-Monitor/README.md

 ## Conclusion
 Beyond "The System is Down"
 This project is more than a technical exercise it is a blueprint for Operational Resilience in public service delivery.
-By analyzing the systemic failures of high-volume platforms like NaTIS, I have demonstrated that many service outages are not inevitable they are engineering challenges that can be solved through Automation and Governance.
+By analyzing the systemic failures of high volume platforms like NaTIS, I have demonstrated that many service outages are not inevitable they are engineering challenges that can be solved through Automation and Governance.

 Through this 7-day evolution, I have implemented a system that:
 A system that SELF HEALS using native AWS actions to clear defunct or stale processes and restore service in minutes, not hours.
 At a cost effective mannerby utilizing AWS Budgets to ensure that high tech resilience does not come at an unsustainable cost to donor-funded projects.It also implements a secure S3/DynamoDB backend that allows international teams to collaborate without the risk of infrastructure conflict.